CyberCeptor/COMP1531-22T1-Seams-Assignment/meetings.md

 Members present: Aleesha, Aisha, Jenson, Van, Jed Meeting type: check-in on teams (mainly channel_message function) Fixing test files and implementation for channel_message

+11.03
+Members present: Aleesha, Aisha, Jenson, Van, Jed Meeting type: Lab
+plan:
+- fix up any iteration 1 errors
+- change iteration 1 tests to fit with new spec
+- change iteration 1 implementation to fit new spec
+- start iteration 2 implementation
+aim to finish by thursday 24th! (in time for autotests then we can go back and fix)
+feedback:
+- extra test: check that when channel_messages is run, the return is empty
+- classes for specific return types
+- could be more pythonic
+- branch functions into other files
+- test coverage for some files good but not all
+- conftest files
+- more clear and descriptive commit messages
+8pm Mondays meeting, standup Wednesdays, tutlab Fridays